 Recently: within the last 4 seconds (unless stated otherwise).

 From official resources to community hosted websites, these are some of the most helpful resources:

 - The official discord is an obvious choice for new players to seek information and communicate with others, beyond these very forums.

 Tunklab, hosted by forum member Tunk, is a community created website that offers a plethora of features that include; an Item Database, Gear Planner, Defensive Calculators, and so much more.

 LastEpochTools, hosted by forum member Dammitt, is a community created website that offers a robust Item Database and Build Planner.

-- This loot filter guide was created by forum member Heavy and should help get you started in creating your very own loot filters.
-He also has a variety of starter loot filters that you can use or build from.
+- This loot filter guide, created by forum member Heavy, will help you to both understand how the loot filter works and how to create your very own loot filters.
+Heavy also maintains a repository of casual loot filers that you can use or build from.